I'm 35, I Make $308K & I Worked A 24-Hour Shift This Week

 7 a.m. — Change of shift for nursing.
 I go back to evaluate the patient in triage; she stopped contracting.
 I decide she is okay to go home.
 I head back to my call room to document and get her discharged.

 7:30 a.m. — Moving to the OR finally!
 Another advice nurse call as I walk into the OR.
 I'm so over it.
-The cesarean takes about an hour and it goes well.
+The caesarean takes about an hour and it goes well.
 I'm so hungry and thirsty but I can't go for coffee because there's another patient in triage for evaluation!
 I'm so tired.
-I examine her and she's in labor.
-I go to the cafeteria for a free coffee then head back upstairs to start the admission process for the last patient and finish documenting for my cesarean.
+I examine her and she's in labour.
+I go to the cafeteria for a free coffee then head back upstairs to start the admission process for the last patient and finish documenting for my caesarean.

-9:40 a.m. — I check on the two postpartum ladies then head back to the call room to do my favorite thing… documentation!
+9:40 a.m. — I check on the two postpartum ladies then head back to the call room to do my favourite thing… documentation!

-7:30 a.m. — Moving to the OR finally!
-Another advice nurse call as I walk into the OR.
-I'm so over it.
-The cesarean takes about an hour and it goes well.
-I'm so hungry and thirsty but I can't go for coffee because there's another patient in triage for evaluation!
-I'm so tired.
-I examine her and she's in labor.
-I go to the cafeteria for a free coffee then head back upstairs to start the admission process for the last patient and finish documenting for my cesarean.

-9:40 a.m. — I check on the two postpartum ladies then head back to the call room to do my favorite thing… documentation!
+9:40 a.m. — I check on the two postpartum ladies then head back to the call room to do my favourite thing… documentation!

 Advertisement